 But… I can control some things.

 And in the grand scheme of it all, they are small.
+But to me, it’s all I have.

+I can control how I treat myself.
+I can control how I treat others.
 I can control what I write and share with you and the world.

 My circle of influence is not impressive, especially if we’re looking to topple nations, or call up a celebrity to party, or raise millions of dollars for a cause.

+My circle is small.
 But goodness… that small circle is my whole reason for existing here on this little planet, spinning in the middle of nowhere.
 I feel as though my purpose is to help as many people in that little circle, as much as I possibly can.

 Because when I do… THAT is when I feel most alive.
+That is when I feel like my actions actually mean something.

 And while everyone is different, a big part of me feels like we all want to do meaningful things.

+Look, I absolutely loved this book.
 And to the friend who didn’t like this book, you know who you are, I still love and respect you.
 Probably more so for being willing to share your opinion.

 Yes, it is a book about finances, and stock markets, and investments… but I took so much more from this book that applies to life in general, outside of just money.

-“The man who can do the average thing when everyone else around him is losing his mind.”
+One of my favorite quotes from the book is from Napoleon.
+His definition of a military genius: “The man who can do the average thing when everyone else around him is losing his mind.”

+The author says it’s the same with investing.
 I think it’s the same with many things – sports, kids, work, relationships… you name it.

 There are so many other impactful lessons, and I really hope you enjoy this book.